HastingsGreer/blog/SolveARubiksCubeWithoutMemorization.md

-Technique D: size of orbits, permutations, and repeated sequences
+# Technique D: size of orbits, permutations, and repeated sequences

 Basically, any short sequence of moves will, after being repeated enough times, restore the puzzle to its initial state.
 However, the way that it does so can be very useful.
 Specifically, any sequence of moves will execute a number of cycles in the locations of the pieces of the puzzle.
 If you execute the sequence a number of times that is divisible by the length of a cycle, those pieces won't move.
 If the cycles are different lengths, then you can isolate one cycle by performing the sequence the length of another cycle.

 The cycles in location space are often different lengths than the cycles in orientation space

-Any sequence of moves on a rubiks cube will permute the edges,
+AC x 4 rotates 8 pieces in place

+Heyyyyy, since AC is the identity function with respect to piece location, then it commutes with any other sequence with respect to piece location

+C- C- C- Combo move

+AC x 4 BB AC x 12 BB rotates just two pieces!

 Twiddle:
-ACC x 6 ACCC x 4 rotates two pieces
+ACC x 6 ACCC x 4 rotates two pieces same direction

-Basically, the purpose of an ordinary rubiks cube
+AC x 4 BB AC x 12 BB rotates two different directions

+# Technique E: fuck all that, Claude -> SMT solver

+Wait!
+We aren't cavemen.
+We have technology.

+Spongebob smashing dollar meme